cs-fullstack-2019-fall/python-review2-cw-jordon-shoshard/README.md

+Good work.
+Your delete tas should take a string input and your while loop conditions could be more efficent or replaced with an if statment.
+Y'all did a really good job of splitting up the work/files.
+Score : 4!
 # python-review2-cw
 Create a task list.
 A user is presented with the text below.
 Let them select an option to list all of their tasks, add a task to their list, delete a task, or quit the program.
 Make each option a different function in your program.
 Do <strong>NOT</strong> use Google.
 Do <strong>NOT</strong> use other students.
 Try to do this on your own.

 ```